P-dilasha-004/P-dilasha-004/README.md

 # ✨ Hi, I'm Dilasha!
-I’m a Computer Science major at Fisk University.
-I’m a goal-oriented person who loves brainstorming, ideating, coding, and building innovative solutions.
-Recently, I’ve been learning deep learning and mathematical models, and I am truly fascinated by how deeply math shapes the world around us.
+I’m a Computer Science major at Fisk University with a passion for coding, problem-solving, and building innovative solutions.
+I thrive at the intersection of finance and technology, where I enjoy applying machine learning and mathematical models to real-world problems.
+Lately, I’ve been diving into C++ and learning to develop efficient, low-latency systems.

 To the core, I am a people-person.
 I learn best through conversations, collaboration, and building alongside others.
 I am ever excited to meet new people, learn from their inspiring work and insights, and collaborate on meaningful projects.